Tutorial setup

 spack.cmd.display_specs(result)

-Exit your editor and let’s run the script again:
+Exit the editor and run the script again:

 $ ./find_exclude.py %gcc ^mpich